GoogleCloudPlatform/cluster-toolkit/modules/README.md

 module.

 A source can be a path which may refer to a module embedded in the `ghpc` binary or a local file.
-It can also be a URL pointing to a github path containing a conforming module.
+It can also be a URL pointing to a GitHub path containing a conforming module.

 #### Embedded Modules